ryansobol/plow/README.markdown

 MOTIVATION
 ----------

-There exists numerous software products for controlling and/or managing a unix-based operating systems and web servers.
-So, why did I decide to write yet another?
-With Plow, I needed to prove to myself that I have the necessary proficiency **to contribute free, open-source, and complete software for the benefit human-kind**.
+As of the time of writing, there exists countless software products for managing unix-based operating systems and web servers.
+So then, why did I decide to write yet another?
+For me, Plow was a self-issued challenge **to contribute free, open-source, and complete software for the benefit human-kind**.

-The terms "free" and "open-source" are common enough to be implicitly understood, or at least, [easily googled](http://www.google.com/searchq=free+open-source).
+The terms "free" and "open-source" software are common enough to be implicitly understood, or at least, [easily googled](http://www.google.com/searchq=free+open-source).
 But what of the term "complete software"?
-For me, complete software means four exclusive characteristics:
+For me, complete software has four exclusive characteristics:

-* Usability enhanced through elegant user-interface combined with straight-forward documentation
+* Usability enhanced through elegant user-interface and straight-forward documentation
 * Stability verified through automated test specifications
 * Performance demonstrated through benchmarks
 * Sustainability preserved through both human and computer readable code

-I have tirelessly worked to achieve a high standard in all four characteristics.
-As my peer, I am grateful of your input on improving this project in any of these areas.
-Please see the sections on REPORTING ISSUES and CONTRIBUTING for further information.
+Though never finished, I have worked tirelessly to set a the bar high within each of these characteristics.
+As my peer, I am grateful of your input on improving this project.
+If you are interested in generously donating your time to Plow, please read the below sections on REPORTING ISSUES and CONTRIBUTING to learn how to best direct your energy.

 REPORTING ISSUES
 ----------------

 Is Plow not behaving like you expect it should?
 Please forgive me!
 Would you take a moment to shed light on my negligence over at the [Issue Tracker](http://github.com/ryansobol/plow/issues)?
+Here's a **Pro Tip** -- you can read through existing issues and vote for which issues you'd like to see resolved first!

-Thank you, in advance, for taking the time to help improve Plow.
+Thank you for taking the time to help improve Plow.

 CONTRIBUTING
 ------------

 Is Plow not behaving like you need?
 Open-source to the rescue!
-There is a plethora of documentation to bring you up to speed.
-The API documentation is generated, once the dependencies are met (please see the REQUIREMENTS section), by running the follow:
+There is a plethora of documentation to bring a Rubyist of any level up to speed.
+The API documentation is generated, once the dependencies are met (please see the REQUIREMENTS section), by issuing the follow command:

     $ rake yard

 Patches are always welcome and appreciated!
-To contribute your work back to the source, the process is straight-forward:
+The process is straight-forward for contributing your work back to the source:

 * Fork the project -- may I suggest [Github](http://www.github.com)?
-* Make your feature addition or bug fix with specifications -- it's important that I don't break your hard work in a future version unintentionally.
+* Make your feature addition or bug fix **with specifications**.
+It's important that I don't break your hard work in a future version unintentionally.
 * Please do not casually alter files in the project root. (e.g. LICENSE, Rakefile, README.markdown, VERSION, etc.)
 * Commit your changes and publish the change-set.
 * Send me a pull request.
-All specs must pass!
+Remember, all specs must pass!

-Take a moment to get a feel for the style of coding, specifications, and in-line documentation.
-I apologize in advance for setting the standards so high.
+Before making your change, take a moment to get a feel for the style of coding, specifications, and in-line documentation.

 Please see {file:doc/ROAD-MAP.markdown} to learn how to flow with the project.
+In the near future, I plan on pushing this content directly into the [Issue Tracker](http://github.com/ryansobol/plow/issues).

+Again, thank you for taking the time to help improve Plow.